Yuyue0221/EFM-lab.github.io/_members/Zhong-yuyue.md

 **Publications**

+You can also find my articles on my Google Scholar profile. {: .notice--info}

 2025

 Litchi polyphenols and carboxylated cellulose nanofiber synergistically improve the gel properties of κ-carrageenan gels: Insight from rheology, morphology and interaction computational simulation